ihateblueb/aester/README.md

 \* Home Timeline Rendering: Media rendering isn't that great right now, and content warnings frequently break with boosted posts.
 \*\* Notification Timeline Rendering: You can't scroll through notifications past the 30 fetched when you first load the page, there's no "unread" indicators or anything, it's just "Current Session" and "Previous Session" for now.

+## Bugs

+I personally use the issues tab to keep track of problems, without the little number there I'll forget.
+That's why some of the things in there by me are kind of written poorly or make no sense.
+Feel free to add a comment or open your own if you find something that's broken.

 ## Other Stuff
 I've never really made something like this that's so complex, so it might be kind of a mess towards the start and on early versions.
 If you think something should be added or have a feature that you frequently see neglected by alternative clients, let me know on fedi (@ihateblueb@wetdry.world) or discord (@ihateblueb).
 I also post a lot about the development of this, so if you'd like to see that you can check it out there on fedi.